Confused about your exam or college applications?

 Get Access to Latest Updates

 The Joint Entrance Examination (JEE) Main is the most popular and widely taken entrance exam for getting admission to the engineering colleges of the country.
 Lakhs of students appear for JEE Main every year to secure a seat in the courses of Bachelor of Technology (BTech), Bachelor of Architecture (BArch), Bachelor of Engineering (B.E.), and Bachelor of Planning (B.Planning).
 Questions asked in JEE Main are from Physics, Chemistry, and Mathematics of the higher secondary level.
 Admission to all National Institutes of Technology (NITs), Indian Institutes of Information Technology (IIITs), and Government Funded Technical Institutes (GFTIs) are done through JEE Main.
 The National Testing Agency (NTA) released the JEE Main exam dates 2023 and the official notification on December 15, 2022.

 The competition of JEE Main is fierce in every academic session and the margin for error is extremely small.
 Hence, students prepare rigorously to beat the cut-throat competition and emerge victoriously.
 It is essential to perform well in all the sections of JEE Main in order to get a good rank.
 The Chemistry section of JEE Main is considered to be the most scoring among all the sections.
 Therefore, all JEE Main aspirants must prepare all the topics of Chemistry well so that their scope of getting higher marks increases.
 This article provides all the important tips to prepare for the Chemistry section of JEE Main.
 Students aspiring to give the JEE Main 2023 can follow these tips to ensure that their preparation for JEE Main chemistry is top-notch.

 JEE Main Exam Pattern

-The pattern of JEE Main this year will be the same as it was for the previous years.
+The JEE Main 2022 exam pattern will be the same as it was for the previous years.
 There will be three papers for the courses of B.Tech or B.E., B.Arch, and B.Planning.
 The exam will be in the online mode.
-The details of JEE Main 2019 are given below:
+The details of JEE Main 2022 are given below: